My story of becoming an entrepreneur—and how I nearly lost everything on the very first day.

 Friends coached me to focus on stories rather than facts, and while I didn’t get to tell this particular story, I found myself nostalgic as I recalled it.

 Most of us remember these key turning points: first jobs, first loves, the first time we discover a problem or cause that we end up dedicating our lives to.

-For me, this experience 14 years ago was a pivotal moment.
-It was when I realized that I could, in fact, be an entrepreneur.
+For me, that experience in Barbados was a pivotal moment.
+It was when I realized that I could, in fact, become an entrepreneur.

 All I had was $500.
 No experience.
 No sharpened skills to speak of.
 Just barely enough money to purchase a crappy Moke, and the drive to turn that product into profit.